tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 >3.
 Package data up by combining all of your new JSONs with additional features into a single TSV

 # Assignment2 : Add some new D3.js visualizations to Tika Similarity
 ```
 $ python processing.py
 ```

-# Contribution
-> Our team has six members, and each contribution is as follows.
-> Andrew Bruneel :
-> Arya Sun :
-> Bongjun Kim :
-> Jiayin Wang :
-> Jingyi Wang :
-> Tongxin Ye :